luxonis/depthai-docs-website/source/pages/ai_ml_nn.rst

 **Subpages:**

+- :ref:`Converting model to MyriadX blob` tutorial showcases model conversion and compilation steps to .blob format so you can **run the model on the device**.
 - :ref:`Deploying Custom Models` provides step-by-step tutorial on how to convert, compile and deploy the model to OAK device
-- Converting and compiling custom model to .blob format to run it on the device :ref:`here <Converting model to MyriadX blob>`
 - :ref:`Use one of 250+ pre-trained models <Use a Pre-trained OpenVINO model>`; either from `OpenVINO Model Zoo <https://github.com/openvinotoolkit/open_model_zoo>`__ or `DepthAI Model Zoo <https://github.com/luxonis/depthai-model-zoo>`__

 AI vision tasks